Jisp, North Holland

 Jisp is a village in the Dutch province of North Holland.
 It is a part of the municipality of Wormerland, and lies about 8 km west of Purmerend.

 History

 Jisp, in older forms Gispe (1328, 1387), Gyspe (1344), is named after a river with the same name, that had an open connection to the North Sea.
 Its river name is a composite of 'gis' and 'apa'.
 The first part means 'gisten', to foam.
 The second part has the meaning of water, indicating a place where by tidal influences foaming water occurred.
-River names containing 'apa' have possibly an prehistoric and Celtic origin, dating back to a period where humans did only live in the area in certain periods of the year to herd their cattle.
+River names containing 'apa' have possibly a prehistoric and Celtic origin, dating back to a period where humans did only live in the area in certain periods of the year to herd their cattle.

 Jisp is a former whaling village.
 It used to be an island in the Zuiderzee.
 It was a separate municipality until 1991, when it merged with Wormer and Wijdewormer to form the new municipality of Wormerland.